 May I ask for a restaurant or grocery store to be inspected?
 How?

-Although every food establishment is inspected on a regular basis, patrons are encouraged to call the Health Department at (847) 866-2948 with any questions about a food operation.
-If, during a visit to an establishment, a patron observes practices that are unsanitary, they can file a complaint with the Health Department.
+Although every food establishment is inspected on a regular basis, patrons are encouraged to call or email City of Evanston's 311 (847-448-4311) with any questions about a food operation.
+If, during a visit to an establishment, a patron observes practices that are unsanitary, they can file a complaint with the Health & Human Services Department.
 All complaints are investigated within one working day of receiving the complaint.
 Those who file a complaint are kept anonymous.

 What do I do if I get sick from eating at a restaurant or from food I bought at a store?